Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Details for each are provided later in this article.

-Questions are prompts that encourage a response during program registrations, rental inquiries, and other guest-facing workflows.
-Read more about how to Create or Edit Questions.
+Question – a component of a field; a prompt that encourages a response during program registrations, rental inquiries, and other guest-facing workflows.

-The choice of responses, also referred to as input options, might be:
+The choice of responses, referred to as input options, might be:

 - Internet search